michpohl/Loopy/app/src/main/assets/help_default.md

 #### Accepted file types

-This feature currently only works when browsing the phone's storage.
-If you want to only pick audio files of a certain type, you can uncheck the unwanted ones here, so the file browser won't show them to you.
+If you want to only pick audio files of a certain type, you can uncheck the unwanted ones here, so the browser won't show them to you.
+Currently Loopy supports MP3, Wave and Ogg.

+### Sample Rate

+Chose the sample rate that fits your audio files.
+Currently you can chose between the three standard values 44.1kHz, 48kHz and 96kHz.

 #### Show loop count